hamsa-ai/avatars-sdk/README.md

 ---

 Thank you for using the Hamsa Avatars SDK!
-If you have any questions, please reach out at [support@hamsa.ai](mailto:support@hamsa.ai).
+If you have any questions, please reach out at [info@tryhamsa.com](mailto:info@tryhamsa.com).